vitali-fedulov/images3/README.md

 Func `Similar` gives a verdict whether 2 images are similar with well-tested default thresholds.

-Func `EucMetric` allows your own thresholds, when you need different precision or want to sort by similarity.
-Such is also func `PropMetric`.
+Use func `EucMetric`, when you need different precision or want to sort by similarity.
+Func `PropMetric` can be used for customization of image proportion threshold.

 Func `Open` supports JPEG, PNG and GIF.
 But other image types are possible through third-party libraries, because func `Icon` input is `image.Image`.